tfle/personal-website/nb.md

 ---

 ## Today's Project
 In the spirt of Halloween, we're going to be making a survival game featuring player levels!

 ![](assets/27-10-22.png)

+Once you've completed the base game, have a go at some of the challenges below.
+If you've had an honest attempt and feel really stuck, ask one of the instructors for another hint or two.

 ### Today's Challenges